OpCodes

 Signature Scripts

-warning: The multisigmultisig - A pubkey script that provides *n* number of pubkeys and requires the corresponding signature script provide *m* minimum number signatures corresponding to the provided pubkeys. verification process described above requires that signatures in the signature script be provided in the same order as their corresponding public keys in the pubkey script or redeem script.
+Warning icon OP_CHECKMULTISIG warning: The multisig verification process described above requires that signatures in the signature script be provided in the same order as their corresponding public keys in the pubkey script or redeem script.
 For example, the following combined signature and pubkey script will produce the stack and comparisons shown:

 OP_0 <A sig> <B sig> OP_2 <A pubkey> <B pubkey> <C pubkey> OP_3